Economy of Spain: Economic strengths

 Since the 1990s some Spanish companies have gained multinational status, often expanding their activities in culturally close Latin America, Eastern Europe and Asia.
 Spain is the second biggest foreign investor in Latin America, after the United States.
 Spanish companies have also expanded into Asia, especially China and India.
 This early global expansion gave Spanish companies a competitive advantage over some of Spain's competitors and European neighbors.
 Another contribution to the success of Spanish firms may have to do with booming interest toward Spanish language and culture in Asia and Africa, but also a corporate culture that learned to take risks in unstable markets.

 Spanish companies invested in fields like biotechnology and pharmaceuticals, or renewable energy (Iberdrola is the world's largest renewable energy operator), technology companies like Telefónica, Abengoa, Mondragon Corporation, Movistar, Gamesa, Hisdesat, Indra, train manufacturers like CAF and Talgo, global corporations such as the textile company Inditex, petroleum companies like Repsol and infrastructure firms.
-Six of the ten biggest international construction firms specialising in transport are Spanish, lincluding Ferrovial, Acciona, ACS, OHL and FCC.
+Six of the ten biggest international construction firms specialising in transport are Spanish, including Ferrovial, Acciona, ACS, OHL and FCC.

 Spain is equipped with a solid banking system as well, including two global systemically important banks, Banco Santander and BBVA.